 Further Reading and Resources for Write and Discuss

-Here is a 20 min video of Tina Hargaden doing this with her Spanish class (you can fins other examples on the “ci liftoff” youtube channel)
+Here is a 20 min video of Tina Hargaden doing this with her Spanish class (you can fins other examples on the “CI Liftoff” youtube channel)

 Mike Peto describes the process, and includes a video.
+In this post, he also shows visually how easily we can use daily routines to “bracket” our lessons.